 This content uses referral links and contains affiliate links to products.
 We may receive a small commission for purchases made through these links at no cost to you.

 So gather up some extra patience and enjoy the season.
-Here are some more suggestions for celebrating the holidays Chicago style – part #2.
+Here are more suggestions for celebrating the Chicago-style holidays – part #2.
 If you missed part #1, you can read it here.

 not your mother’s holiday concert